 Script translation is a vital link in cross-cultural theatrical exchange, yet it receives little attention or discussion in Taiwan.
 This forum invites Taiwanese and Korean translators to share their practical experience in translating scripts, discussing the choices and challenges faced when converting scripts between different languages and cultures.
 It also reflects on the new understandings and interpretations that arise when a script enters a different linguistic and cultural context.

-Chang Hsiu-jung Associate Professor, Department of Korean Language and Literature, Chinese Culture University (Taiwan)
+Chang Hsiu-yung Associate Professor, Department of Korean Language and Literature, Chinese Culture University (Taiwan)

 Lin Yu-yi Associate Professor, Department of Korean Language and Culture, National Chengchi University (Taiwan)